TharmiganK/ballerina-messaging/ballerina/README.md

-# Reliable Delivery and Processing of Messages in Ballerina

 ## Overview

 This package is designed to process messages through a configurable channel, ensuring reliable delivery and intelligent handling of failures.
 The core idea is to process messages step-by-step, with the ability to transform, filter, and deliver them to various destinations, all while maintaining shared information through a central Context object.